xvrqt/cli-flake/coreUtils/README.md

 # NixOS CLI Utlities
-This flake provides both NixOS and Home-Manager modules to install common CLU system utilities.
-Like all categories, this one is both arbitrary and biased - and so this flake contains mostly utilities rewritten in Rust.
+This sub-module provides both NixOS and Home-Manager options to install common CLU system utilities.
+Like all categories, this one is both arbitrary and biased - and so this sub-module contains mostly utilities rewritten in Rust.
 These modules create entries under `programs = {}` for each of the utilities listed below, **and enables them by default**.
 For utilities that already have an entry under the `programs` configuration, this also **enables them by default**.
 If those entires have configuration options, it sets some sensible defaults.
 All of these programs can be disabled, or set with their own configurations in your own `configuration.nix` or `home.nix` which will take precedence over the configuration set by the modules.

 Core-Utilities:
 - [bandwhich](https://github.com/imsnif/bandwhich) - TUI network monitor